Sandra Segal Ikuta: Federal judicial service

-Ikuta was nominated to the Ninth Circuit by President George W. Bush on February 8, 2006, to fill the seat vacated by Judge James R. Browning, who assumed senior status in 2000.
+Ikuta was nominated to the United States Court of Appeals for the Ninth Circuit by President George W. Bush on February 8, 2006, to fill the seat vacated by Judge James R. Browning, who assumed senior status in 2000.
 Previously, Carolyn Kuhl had been nominated to that position, but she had been filibustered by Senate Democrats for a year until December 2004 when she withdrew her nomination.
 Ikuta worked alongside her former boss, Judge Alex Kozinski, for whom she clerked.
 He testified on her behalf at the Senate Judiciary Committee hearing on her nomination.
-Ikuta was voted unanimously out of the Senate Judiciary Committee on May 26, 2006, and the U.S. Senate confirmed her nomination on June 19, 2006 by a 81–0 vote.
-She was the sixth judge appointed by Bush to the Ninth Circuit.
+Ikuta was voted unanimously out of the Senate Judiciary Committee on May 26, 2006, and the U.S. Senate confirmed her nomination on June 19, 2006, by an 81–0 vote.
 She received her commission on June 23, 2006.
+On March 17, 2025, it was announced that Ikuta would take senior status upon confirmation of a successor.